Number (sports): IndyCar

 In the current IndyCar era, No. 1 is set aside for use by the previous season's championship entry.
 However, the majority of champions since 1998 have ignored the tradition at the request of teams or sponsors to maintain their team identity, and some drivers or teams have used their car numbers in social media accounts.
 The 1998 IndyCar championship team was A. J. Foyt Enterprises, which kept the traditional No. 14, while Panther Racing kept the No. 4, identified with team minority owner Jim Harbaugh, who wore it for the majority of his NFL career (except for his year in Charlotte, where John Kasay wore that number, he wore Foyt's No. 14).
 Chip Ganassi Racing has traditionally declined No. 1 as it was used after their 2003 season championship because of their poor performance the next season, and in recent years with PNC Financial Services has marketed a "Bank on the 9" campaign based on its number.
 In one case, at the 2012 Indianapolis 500, defending national champion Dario Franchitti, who normally used No. 10 and had the right to No. 1, chose to use No. 50 at that race for the 50-year anniversary of sponsor Target, which has been car owner Chip Ganassi's sponsor since 1990.

 In the 2009 Firestone Indy 300, British driver Alex Lloyd used number 40202, in reference to the phone text message number of a campaign to donate to Susan G. Komen for the Cure.
 (It was listed as No. 40 for purposes of computer timing.)

 Others

-In other forms of auto racing, such as sprint car racing or motorcycle racing, it is not uncommon to see the use of triple-digit numbers or alphanumeric combinations with a single letter, either as a prefix or suffix.
-Some teams may even use a triple-digit number with a leading zero, such as Aston Martin cars sporting number 007 due ot the marque's association with James Bond.
+In other forms of auto racing, such as sprint car racing or motorcycle racing, it is not uncommon to see the use of triple-digit numbers or alphanumeric combinations with a single letter (usually the driver's initial), either as a prefix or suffix.
+Some triple-digit numbers to be used directly relate to either the team using it (such as Triple Eight Race Engineering fielding number 888) or the specific car being used (such as a team fielding a Porsche 911-family car sporting numbers like 911).
+Some teams may even use a triple-digit number with a leading zero, such as Aston Martin cars sporting number 007 and other related numbers (like 006, 008, and 009) due to the marque's association with James Bond.